 It is a weapon that seems to combine a spear with a hammer and both stabs with the spear and blows with the hammer are possible.

 Battle Art is “Hypnosis”.
-Offer up this spear with a prayer and temporarily acquire the effect to whittle away the enemy’s FP.
+Offer up this spear with a prayer and temporarily gain the effect to whittle away the enemy’s FP.

 The reason that they are so taken with the weapon is because it is imbued with sleep magic.
 By lifting up the spear along with a prayer, one can draw out this magic temporarily and whittle away at the target’s focus, effectively draining their mental energy until they fall asleep.
 This is why the weapon skill is dubbed yuumin, (誘眠) literally “Sleep Induce” and the same term used for hypnotic drugs.
 Considering that the slaves secretly make medicine to lessen their pain from sorcery, they likely hide their idolatry for similar reasons, implying that they are worked hard without rest and punished if caught sleeping on the job.
 This explains why we find the spear in a chest in a dark basement connected to the church graveyard.
 Based on the many, mostly disabled, slaves and various chairs and tables found there, it is most likely a slave quarters for those unable or unwilling to work, where they can rest unseen by their masters.
 But despite their reverence for the spear, was it really a sign of someone’s mercy?